How to Season a Cast Iron Skillet Without an Oven

 But if you neglect your duties, your skillet will not only rust, but food will quickly begin to stick as you cook.

 In a nutshell, seasoning your cast iron skillet is nothing more than bonding a layer of oil to the iron that protects it from moisture – which makes it rust – and gives it a sleek and non-stick finish.

 The process of this oil transforming into a hard and slick film is called "polymerization."

-So let's walk through the steps and learn how to season cast iron on a stove – starting with how to prep it!
+So let's walk through the steps of seasoning cast iron on a stove, starting with how to prep it!

 Step 1: Washing Your Cast Iron

 The first step to successfully seasoning your cast iron is to make sure that it is clean of anything that will get in the way of the oil bonding with the iron – such as dust, rust, or old grimy oils and grease.